Cloud-Solutions-Architects/aws-lambda-guardduty/README.md

 - The Bash shell.
 For Linux and macOS, this is included by default.
 Maybe it's easier to install VS Code and use it's terminal.
 - [The AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) v2.24.7 or newer.

+# Resources
+Upon executing the #3 script, a CloudFormation Stack will be created, provisioning the following resources:
+ * EventBridge Rule: A rule that acts as a trigger for the Serverless function, filtering only GuardDuty Findings events.
+ * IAM Role and Policy: Automatically configured roles and policies required for the Serverless function and the EventBridge Rule.
+ * Lambda Function (Serverless): The automation script packages and uploads all necessary files to an S3 bucket, then creates a new Lambda function.

+In total, eight resources are deployed, including rules, IAM roles, and the Lambda function.

-# Setup
+# Automation Setup
 Download or clone this repository.

     git clone git@github.com:renesobral/aws-lambda-guardduty.git
     cd aws-lambda-guardduty

-Edit the file `.var-file.sh` changing to your S3 Bucket name and the file name to save all IP Address to be blocked by FortiGate
+Edit the file `.var-file.sh` changing to your S3 Bucket name, file name inside the S3 Bucket that will have a list of IP addresss, and the region the serverless function will run.

 To create a new bucket for deployment artifacts, run `0-create-bucket.sh`.